No. 23 Auburn overcame a slow start to beat Tennessee 30-17

 AUBURN, Ala.
 (AP) — Smoke Monday returned an interception 100 yards for a touchdown and No. 23 Auburn overcame a slow start to beat Tennessee 30-17 on Saturday night.

-Auburn (5-2, 5-2 Southeastern Conference) fell behind 10-0 to Tennessee (2-5, 2-5 Southeastern Conference) and dealt with injuries to star running back Tank Bigsby and its two starting offensive tackles.
+Auburn (5-2, 5-2 Southeastern Conference) fell behind 10-0 to Tennessee (2-5, 2-5) and dealt with injuries to star running back Tank Bigsby and its two starting offensive tackles.
 The Tigers were playing their first game in 21 days after a scheduled off week and the postponement of a game at Mississippi State.

+“Quality win against a talented team,” Auburn coach Gus Malzahn said.
+“We hadn’t played in 21 days.
+The first quarter we were sleep-walking a little bit.
+We had the interception in the end zone.
+In the second quarter, we woke up and started playing Auburn football.”

 Bo Nix completed 17 of 26 passes for 220 yards, with a 54-yard touchdown to Anthony Schwartz and his first career interception in a home game.
 Tennessee’s Jarrett Guarantano started strong, but finished with only 156 yards of passing and the interception return for a touchdown that gave Auburn a two-score lead late in the third quarter.